boelle/VaillantCloud/README.md

 ## Vaillant Load Limits

 To protect their API Vaillant has employed load limits.
-While the exact limits are unknown, there more app-installtions you have and the more often Home Assistant polls the information, the faster you will hit the limit.
+While the exact limits are unknown, the more app-installtions you have and the more often Home Assistant polls the information, the faster you will hit the limit.
 Nothing can be done here.
 Vaillant might just decline the API calls, or might eben ban your whole account.
 You have been warned!

 # Debugging